Skip to main content

 Table Card Configuration

-• Name: The name of the entity (e.g., device name).
+• Name: The name of the entity (e.g., client or user name)

-• Created At: The timestamp of when the entity was created.
+• Created At: The timestamp of when the entity was created

 Table Card Created